 The 3 Things you should know in selecting the correct thermocouple connector.

-1 - Ensure the Thermocouple Alloys within the connector Match those in the thermocouple sensor and or lead wires.
-It sounds very basic, although have seen well established organizations make this mistake and the resulting issues.
+1 - Thermocouple Alloys - the thermocouple pins/contacts within the connector must match those in the thermocouple sensor and or lead wires.
+This seems very basic, although I have seen well established organizations make this mistake and experience the resulting temperature measurement challenges..

-2 - A Color Coding system is used to help identify and match the connectors to the thermocouple sensors and wire.
-This Coloring System can be confusing and there are several specific important points to understand in this methodology.
+2 - Color Coding - this system is used to help identify and match the connectors to the thermocouple wire and sensors.
+This color coded system can be Confusing and there are several specific important points to understand in this methodology.

-- Again Thermocouple Color Codes can be confusing and we provided a chart and other details in this document along with other technical reference on the Evolution Sensors website.
+- We understand Thermocouple Color Codes can be confusing and provided a chart along with other technical reference in this document and throughout the Evolution Sensors website.

-3 - The Functional Temperature range of the thermocouple connector is a Critical selection point to consider in your temperature measurement application.
+3 - Functional Temperature - the capabilities of the thermocouple connector body material and the thermocouple alloy pins is a Critical selection point to consider in your temperature measurement application.

 - The metal alloy pins within the thermocouple connector can be capable of operating temperatures from Below Zero to above 2,000F.

 The materials used to make connector body are key factor in determining the Functional temperature range of thermocouple connector.